barathevergreen/Essential_Math_Stats_ML_Python/01 Essential Math for Machine Learning - LL/README.txt

+Major Areas:
+Equations, Graphs, and Functions
+Derivatives and Optimization
+Vectors and Matrices
+Statistics and Probability

+Ref:
 Plot area filled under the curve -
 # show area for integral
 section = np.arange(0, 2, 1/30) #step value is key - we can give any small step